 - (Good) Medical Tape/Leukotape

-There are other added goodies that might help like Hiker’s Wool which some love!
+There are other added goodies that might help such as Hiker’s Wool, which you put in your shoes / boots as protection.

 To Lance or Not?